Macau independence: Background

-On 3 December 1966, the 12-3 incident broke out, triggering a clash between the police and the public and leading to widespread protests against colonial rule.
-Local pro-Beijing leftist groups, influenced by the Cultural Revolution, introduced methods of struggle from the Cultural Revolution itself; through the "anti-colonial, patriotic" struggle, they aimed to seize power from the colonial government.
-The incident resulted in 8 deaths and over 200 injuries.
-On 10 December, the Foreign Affairs Office of the Guangdong People's Committee, along with pro-Communist organizations in Macau, presented six demands to the Governor of Macau, José Manuel de Sousa e Faro Nobre de Carvalho, including the demand for him to publicly apologize and sign a confession.
-Starting on 21 December, the Macau-Portuguese government was forced to send representatives daily to Gongbei to negotiate the content of the confession with the Guangdong Foreign Affairs Office.
-In January 1967, the Guangdong People's Committee closed the border gate at Gongbei, blocking food and water supplies from mainland China to Macau and therefore forcing the Macau government to comply.
-On 28 January, the Macau-Portuguese government issued an apology, signing the "Reply to the Protest Letter from the Chinese Community Representatives," and the involved officials were removed from Macau.
-After the incident, the Macau-Portuguese government's authority rapidly declined and lost its will to govern; all its political decisions aligning with the intentions of the mainland authorities and the Chinese Communist Party.
-For example, it cooperated with efforts to purge the Kuomintang's influence in Macau (before the incident, there was a balance of power between the KMT and CCP forces).
-Pro-Communist Chinese leader He Xian became the de facto "shadow Governor" of Macau, and some mocked Macau as becoming a "semi-liberated zone."
-From then on, the left-wing forces controlled Macau's society.
+On 3 December 1966, the 12-3 incident triggered clashes between police and the public and led to widespread protests against colonial rule.
+Local pro-Beijing leftist groups, influenced by the Cultural Revolution, introduced methods from the Cultural Revolution; through an "anti-colonial, patriotic" struggle, they aimed to seize power from the colonial government.
+The 12-3 incident resulted in eight deaths and over 200 people injured.
+The Foreign Affairs Office of the Guangdong People's Committee and pro-communist organizations in Macau, presented six demands on 10 December to Governor of Macau, José Manuel de Sousa e Faro Nobre de Carvalho, including a demand for him to publicly apologize and sign a confession.
+Beginning on 21 December, the Macau-Portuguese government was forced to send representatives daily to Gongbei to negotiate the confession's content with the Guangdong Foreign Affairs Office.
+The Guangdong People's Committee closed the border gate at Gongbei in January 1967, blocking food and water from mainland China and forcing the Macau government to comply.
+The Macau Portuguese government issued an apology on 28 January, signing the "Reply to the Protest Letter from the Chinese Community Representatives," and the involved officials were removed from Macau.
+The Macau-Portuguese government's authority declined after the incident, and it lost the will to govern; all its political decisions aligned with the mainland authorities and the Chinese Communist Party.
+It cooperated with efforts to purge Kuomintang influence in Macau; before the incident, a balance of power had existed between KMT and CCP forces.
+Pro-Communist Chinese leader He Xian became the de facto "shadow Governor" of Macau, and some called Macau a "semi-liberated zone."
+From then on, left-wing forces controlled Macau society.